wp-plugins/error-reporting/readme.txt

 Note that the default Email Error Reporting settings are not enabled on install.

 Error Types Options
-The Error Reporting plugin can report E-WARNING, E_NOTICE and E_STRICT errors.
+The Error Reporting plugin can report E _ WARNING, E _ NOTICE and E _ STRICT errors.
-Any E_RECOVERABLE_ERROR, and any "trigger" errors, E_USER_ERROR, E_USER_WARNING, and E_USER_NOTICE, will be reported if the option settings report "other error types" (see the "Option Settings Logic" section).
+Any E _ RECOVERABLE_ERROR, and any "trigger" errors, E _ USER_ERROR, E _ USER _ WARNING, and E _ USER_NOTICE, will be reported if the option settings report "other error types" (see the "Option Settings Logic" section).
 If you want to ensure that all error types are reported, check "Yes, All Error Types".
 If you are interested in only certain error types "Include" them.
 Conversely, if you specifically do not want an error type, "Exclude" it.